briannapagan/irregular_grids/README.md

 ```

 # Running the notebook
-After dependencies installed and demo file downloaded open the notebook and run the cells
+After dependencies installed and demo file downloaded open launch a jupyter notebook from the working directy and run the cells
 ```
 python3 -m notebook
 ```